MrKoy/automation-api-community-solutions/700-workarea/702-deploy-descriptor-examples/README.md

 ```
 ctm deploy transform <definitionsFile> <deployDescriptorFile>
 ```
-Once tested, you can build, deploy or run workflows on Control-M applying a Deploy Descriptor - e.g. for the "*deploy*" operation:
+Once tested, you can build, deploy or run workflows on Control-M applying a Deploy Descriptor - e.g. for the "deploy" operation:
 ```
 ctm deploy <definitionsFile> [deployDescriptorFile]
 ```